This post may contain affiliate links.

-We typically also like to do other types of travel – like air travel, hotels and cruises – but not in 2020, of course!
-That means some years, we’ll spend money on RV storage, while we’re out of our RV.
-This is in addition to our non-RV related travel costs.
+We typically also like to do other types of travel – like air travel, hotels, and cruises.
+That means some years, we’ll spend money on RV storage while we’re out of our RV.
+This is in addition to our non-RV-related travel costs.

 But in this article, we’re sticking to RV-related camping costs only!